gicait/intro-to-gee-and-application/zAppendix_1/zAppendix_1_Short_Notes_for_Using_GEE_with_JavaScript.md

-# Appendix 1: Short Notes for Using Google Earth Engine (GEE) with JavaScript (Optional)
+# zAppendix 1: Short Notes for Using Google Earth Engine (GEE) with JavaScript (Optional)

 We can use 2 main languages (Python and JavaScript) to work with GEE.
 This section includes some short notes on how to use JavaScript to work with GEE.
 Content is almost identical to Python content.
 And this is an optional section.